farmerbb/react-native-docker-android/README.md

 # Docker image for building React Native Android apps

-This Docker image contains all dependencies required to build Android apps based on React Native and ensures that build happens in the clear environment.
+This Docker image contains all dependencies required to build React Android apps based on React Native and ensures that build happens in the clear environment.